FairwindsOps/insights-docs/docs/run/admission/configuration.md

 ```

 ## Checks
 You can fine-tune which checks are applied by the admission controller.
-Any check with a `danger` severity will instruct the Admission Controller to deny the deployment.
+Any check with a `high` severity will instruct the Admission Controller to deny the deployment.

 Specifically, the following auditing tools
 can be enabled or disabled as part of admission control: